River Rother, West Sussex: Source to Midhurst

-After another loop to the north, the river passes between Easebourne to the north east and Midhurst to the south west.
-The bridge which carries the A272 road has two wide arches, and was of ashlar construction.
+After another loop to the north, the river passes between Easebourne to the north east and Midhurst to the south west and over a weir, beyond which the bridge, built in 1826, carries the A272 road; it has two wide arches, and was of ashlar construction.
 Although this structure is still in situ, it is difficult to see, as a pedestrian bridge has been built on the north west side, attached to the original bridge by cantilevers, and one of the two arches was widened in 1912 by the addition of another arch outside it.
 Below the bridge is the mill house and adjoining water mill of North Mill.
 The mill carries the date 1840, and the house is of a similar age, although built in two stages.
 The river flows briefly to the south, passing Cowdray on the east bank, which is a scheduled ancient monument.
 It consists of a medieval fortified house, which is partly ruined, although some of it has been reused.
 It is situated within Cowdray Park, a grade II* listed landscaped park, which forms the grounds for Cowdray House, a nineteenth-century mansion some 0.75 mi further east.
 On the opposite bank is a motte-and-bailey castle, dating from the twelfth century.
 Below this point, the river was navigable.